 About the Hathern History Society

-The Society has gathered a collection of more than 700 photographs depicting the village and its people over the last 130 years.
+The Society has a collection of more than 700 photographs depicting the village and its people over the last 130 years.
 We have many accounts of life in the village, gained from interviews with life-long Hathern residents.
+If you want to hear what a real Hatherner sounds like then tune in to this 1950s recording made by the British Library of Yarker Hunt who lived on The Green.
 The Society has published several books about the village's history, containing stories and photographs, with total sales of more than 3500.
 The books still in print are “Old Hathern in Pictures”, "Hathern Remembered” and “Hathern at War" and the latest, "A Walk Round Hathern".
 These can be obtained from Hathern Post Office, price £5.
-Books no longer in print are "Further Pictures of Old Hathern" and "A Look Back at Hathern" though all the pictures from thosebooks are in the galleryon this website.
+Books no longer in print are "Further Pictures of Old Hathern" and "A Look Back at Hathern" though all the pictures from those books are in the gallery on this website.

-Two audio-visual presentations have been produced, using projected images, graphics and recorded commentry from local people: "Domesday+900", in line with the national initiative to record life in Britain during 1986.
-"This is Hathern", showing life in Hathern over the last century, comparing the village in bygone times to the present day.
+Two audio-visual presentations have been produced, using projected images, graphics and recorded commentry from local people: "Domesday+900", in line with the national initiative to record life in Britain during 1986 and "This is Hathern", showing life in Hathern over the last century, comparing the village in bygone times to the present day.
 These productions have been shown many times in the village, and have always attracted large audiences.